Statues and monuments in Tower Hamlets

 These statues in Stepney commemorate the work and the efforts of William Booth, the first Methodist preacher and first General in 1878, and his wife Catherine, known as the ‘Mother of The Salvation Army’.
 They are considered the founders of the Salvation Army.

 Although they were not born in London, they worked towards improving the living conditions of many East Enders, especially in Whitechapel.
-William preached to the poor and marginalised members of the society, while Catherine spoke to the wealthy, gaining support for their financially demanding ministry.
+William preached to the poor and marginalised members of society, while Catherine spoke to the wealthy, gaining support for their financially demanding ministry.

 William’s statue on Mile End Road, unveiled in 1979, is located near to the spot outside the Blind Beggar pub where Booth first preached in 1865.
 The inscription reads: ‘William Booth Founder and First General of The Salvation Army.
 Commenced the work of the Salvation Army on Mile End Waste.
 July 1865’.